datacommonsorg/docsite/how_to_use.md

 ## Embed data analyses and visualizations in your site

-If you would like to include Data Commons result visualizations in your own website, we provide  a [Javascript API](/api/web_components/index.html) that makes it a snap to embed various chart elements, such as scatter plots, maps, pie charts, and many more.
+If you would like to include Data Commons result visualizations in your own website, we provide  a [Web components API](/api/web_components/index.html) that makes it a snap to embed various chart elements, such as scatter plots, maps, pie charts, and many more.

 ## Download data for offline analysis